Professor Layton vs. Phoenix Wright: Ace Attorney: Plot

 As the four continue to investigate, Layton is attacked by a witch and turned into a gold statue.
 Maya is accused of the attack and the murder of alchemist Newton Belduke, but Phoenix proves that Belduke committed suicide and Maya did not attack Layton.
 He also learns that Espella is the Storyteller's daughter.
-Belduke's butler is outed as a witch; Espella confesses to being Bezella so she will not be executed.
+Belduke's butler is exposed as a witch; Espella confesses to being Bezella to protect her.
 Maya rescues Espella, only to be apparently executed in her place, while Phoenix, Luke, and Espella escape.

-The unharmed Layton and Maya awaken in a forest outside town, and discover a settlement populated by Shades, hooded worshipers of the Great Witch.
-The two discover underground ruins, where they regroup with Phoenix and his companions.
+Layton and Maya awaken outside town, finding a settlement populated by Shades, hooded worshipers of the Great Witch.
+The two discover underground ruins, where they regroup with the others.
 The five discover the remnants of an ancient civilization that sealed a Bell of Ruin after it caused a disaster.
-The discovery causes Espella to suddenly have visions of the Legendary Fire, declare herself to be Bezella, and flee.
+Espella suddenly experiences visions of the Legendary Fire and flees.
 When the group returns to town, Bezella appears and seemingly kills the Storyteller with a colossal fire dragon.
-Espella is arrested and charged with the murder, and Darklaw personally prosecutes the case.
-Layton and Luke depart for the Storyteller's Tower to investigate, finding him alive and well at the tower's summit.
+Espella is arrested and charged, with Darklaw personally prosecuting the case.
+Layton and Luke investigate the Storyteller's Tower, finding him alive and well at the summit.
 Layton realizes that the Storyteller's story is being sabotaged by outside forces.
-Meanwhile, Phoenix deduces that Darklaw herself intended to frame Espella.
+Meanwhile, Phoenix deduces that Darklaw intended to frame Espella.
 Layton returns and assumes the role of prosecutor so Darklaw can testify.
-Over the course of this final trial, Espella, Darklaw, and the Storyteller all take the stand.